 Car splitters are usually aftermarket parts which extend the bumper down close to the ground.
 This reduces the air that enters underneath, decreasing any potential lift, creating a net gain in downforce.
 Of course, these features aren’t practical for street cars - just try driving such a vehicle over a speed bump!

 Side skirts do the same thing on the side of the vehicle.
-You should remember that cars don’t always drive in a straight line - when turning, the air flow comes at a different angle and side skirts ensure air doesn’t swoop in from the sides.
+When turning, the air flow comes at a different angle and side skirts ensure air doesn’t swoop in from the sides.

 Dive planes are also designed to generate extra downforce, this time through channels at the front of the vehicle (usually close to the sides) designed to push air up, rather than down.
 Again, this limits airflow underneath the car and improves the downforce above.